Skip to content

 // PRIMARY KEY (user_id, role_id)

-t.unique(name, indexName?)
+t.unique(columns, indexName?)

 Creates a CREATE UNIQUE INDEX statement after the table definition.
 Auto-names as uidx_<table>_<col> if indexName is omitted.
+Use for composite unique constraints or when you need a custom index name.
+For single-column unique indexes, you can also use the chainable .unique() modifier.

 ts